 Inspiral Carpets.
 Clint (left) with his trademark haircut

 Moo... the Inspiral's logo

-Clint's DJ work goes hand in hand with his career as a broadcaster.
+His DJ work goes hand in hand with his career as a broadcaster.
 He has worked as a radio presenter for several Manchester based radio stations, 96.2 The Revolution, XFM Manchester, Radio X, BBC Radio Manchester and currently, drive time on XS Manchester.
-Clint is a passionate promoter of Manchester's music and culture
+Clint is a passionate promoter of Manchester's music and culture.

 After the loss of his prematurely born daughter Luna Bliss in 2013, Clint has been a supporter and patron of SiMBA, a charity supporting parents who have lost a very young baby.
 Hector's Fund, named after Clint’s middle son, has raised £40,000 for Manchester’s St Mary’s Hospital.

-Where Clint is a resident DJ on Saturday nights for over nineteen years - the longest residency in the city.
+Where Clint was resident DJ on Saturday nights for over 21 years

 Student reflection: MJ Smith

 “We photographed Clint at 'South' nightclub in Manchester city centre.
 To deal with the basement room's lack of natural light, we brought along LED Strip lights which we positioned both in front and behind Clint to produce an exciting light balance.
 The challenge was to capture Clint looking relaxed in what is normally a chaotic environment - I think we managed to do this successfully.
 This was a technically tricky but enjoyable shoot - Clint was a great character to photograph and interact with.”